dyhes/zulip/docs/subsystems/dependencies.md

   automated.
 This makes it easy to keep running the latest versions of our various dependencies.

-The purpose of this document is to detail all of Zulip's third-party dependencies and how we manage their versions.
+The purpose of this document is to detail all of Aloha's third-party dependencies and how we manage their versions.

 ## Provisioning

-We refer to "provisioning" as the process of installing and configuring the dependencies of a Zulip development environment.
+We refer to "provisioning" as the process of installing and configuring the dependencies of a Aloha development environment.
 It's done using `tools/provision`, and the output is conveniently logged by `var/log/provision.log` to help with debugging.
 Provisioning makes use of a lot of caching.
 Some of those caches are not immune to being